Shelter 2022-2023: Where tradition meets technology

 Safe Station tells the story of New Bedford’s unique history in opposition to slavery through the lens of local artists.
 Highlighting key figures and spaces central to the city’s African American community, each artists’ work reflects on the stories of self-emancipated people, the history of the Underground Railroad, and the New Bedford abolition movement.
 Featured artists include Alison Wells, Fitzcarmel LaMarre, and students from Our Sisters’ School.
 Local history and self-guided tours will be presented in collaboration with the New Bedford Historical Society and the New Bedford Whaling National Historical Park.
 Visitors can also access interactive digital components, VR tours, and videos originally created for the New Bedford Historical Society and UMass Dartmouth’s exhibition, Black Spaces Matter: Celebrating New Bedford’s Abolition Row.

-This exhibition will be shown free and open to the public in downtown New Bedford outdoors at the YMCA green space on Union Street, between N. 2nd Street and N. Water Street from June 16 to September 12.
+Find this exhibition in Downtown New Bedford outdoors at the YMCA green space on Union Street, between N.2nd Street and N. Water Street.

 Safe Harbor: Building the New Bedford Hurricane Protection Barrier